OctopusDeploy/Architecture/OctopusServer/Api/AspNet.md

 ## Architecture

 We have opted for a **One Controller Per Endpoint** structure, meaning for each HTTP Route + Verb, a Controller is created to serve that request.
+The name of the controller should contain the name of the resource concerned, with a verb that explains what is being done to it (e.g. `Get`, `Create`, `Update`, `Delete`).
+The public action method on the controller should be named using this same verb.

 We have found many benefits of this approach (when compared to resource-centric controllers containing methods for many endpoints).
 Specifically: